 BridalLive has the option to specify both an Inventory Cost and an Order Cost.
 The Inventory Cost is the amount you paid for this specific item.
 If it’s a bridal gown, this is the cost of the sample.
 The Order Cost is how much it costs to re-order this product with the vendor.

-When payments are Received on Transactions, they will come into QuickBooks on Journal entries broken down by payment method.
-These are debiting Undeposited Funds and balanced by a credit to Merchandise Sales.
+When payments are received, they will come into QuickBooks on Journal entries broken down by payment method.
+These entries Debit Undeposited Funds and Credit to Merchandise Sales.